Cliff nesting raptors and rare steppic species

 Summer visitors include the unmistakable Bee-Eaters, who descend on the sunflower fields to eat their fill, and the Egyptian Vultures who often come down to strut around among the cows.
 We have Red Kites throughout the year and a Black-Winged Kite in the autumn.
 Cormorants, Sandpipers and Herons by the river in winter.
 Buzzards and Kestrels on telegraph poles; Barn Owl and Nightjars after dusk; Woodpeckers, Hoopoes and Shrikes...

 But just a few minutes away from us is the main reason this area is a magnet to bird watchers: the River Lobos Canyon, an important wildlife reserve with 151 species of birds catalogued as residents or visitors to the park.
-The species of greatest interest are those that nest in the nooks and ledges of the canyon's rock walls, and in particular its 130 pairs of Choughs comprise a community of regional, national and international interest (read on about the Rio Lobos Canyon).
+The species of greatest interest are those that nest in the nooks and ledges of the canyon's rock walls, and in particular its 130 pairs of Choughs comprise a community of regional, national and international interest (see our website about the Rio Lobos Canyon).

 Important bird areas within easy reach